piegope/doc/docs/en/kb/hub-business/how-to-articles/create-azure-ad-pam-provider.md

 ---
 eleventyComputed:
   title: Create an Azure AD PAM provider
+  description: The following guide provides steps to create an Azure AD user PAM provider for {{ en.DHUBB }}.
 ---
-The following guide provides steps to create an Azure AD user PAM provider for {{ en.DVLS }}.
+The following guide provides steps to create an Azure AD user PAM provider for {{ en.DHUBB }}.

 ## Create an Azure AD PAM provider